 On May 17, 2016, SAWS exercised its contractual right to fix the capital and "Raw Groundwater Unit Price" under the Agreement based on the methodology provided for therein.
-This action reduced the price of the Project Water component of SAWS annual payment requirement from the possible maximum amount of \$1,959 per acre foot to \$1,606 per acre foot, which will remain fixed for the entire 30 year term (and any extension of that term) of the Agreement.
-This action results in savings to SAWS of more than \$17 million per year and more than \$529 million over the maximum that could have been charged under the 30 year term of the Agreement.
+The cost of the Project Water component under this agreement has been established at \$1,606 per acre foot, which will remain fixed for the entire 30 year term (and any extension of that term) of the Agreement.
+SAWS is also responsible for paying the Project operations and maintenance (as a direct pass through under the Agreement) and Project electricity.
+The initial total delivered costs for this water is expected to be approximately \$2,100 an acre foot.